snowyu/amforth/doc/source/index.rst

 See the code section at Sourceforge to get the
 `most recent sources <http://sourceforge.net/p/amforth/code/HEAD/tree/trunk/>`__

+* added one-line patch to amforth-shell.py, provided by Tristan Williams.
+Will now report filenames which occur more than once.
 * added :ref:`NewMaintainer_fixing-dgreaterzero` to :ref:`Opinion`.
 * added a new section :ref:`Opinion` for blog type pieces of text.
 * core(AVR8): fixed :command:`d>0`, reported by Martin Nicholas.